-Sign Type Definition Example Graphic Canopy Signs Any sign that is part of or attached to a canopy.
-Painted Wall Mural Signs A large picture/image (including but not limited to painted art) which is painted, constructed, or affixed directly onto a vertical building wall, which may or may not contain text, logos, and/or symbols.
+Sign Type Definition Example Graphic Awning Signs Any sign painted on, or applied to, an awning.
+Lettering, logos, or symbols are permitted on the valance and sloping portion.
+A writing Sign Awning Sign Canopy Signs Any sign that is part of or attached to a canopy.
+CANONI SIGN Painted Wall Mural Signs A large picture/image (including but not limited to painted art) which is painted, constructed, or affixed directly onto a vertical building wall, which may or may not contain text, logos, and/or symbols.
 Painted Mural Sign Building Entrance Wall Signs A sign that is located on a wall immediately adjacent to the entrance of a building.
-BUILDING ENTRANCE SIGN Roof Signs A sign attached to or supported by the roof of a multi-story building, or a sign that extends into and/or above the immediately adjacent roof line of the building irrespective of attachment point, or a sign that wholly or partially encroaches upon any roof line of a building, or a sign attached to, encroaching into or extending above the sloping phase of a mansard roof or faux mansard roof, or any combination thereof.
-Roof Sign b.
+BUILDING ENTRANCE SIGN

+Sign Type Definition Example Graphic Roof Signs A sign attached to or supported by the roof of a multi-story building, or a sign that extends into and/or above the immediately adjacent roof line of the building irrespective of attachment point, or a sign that wholly or partially encroaches upon any roof line of a building, or a sign attached to, encroaching into or extending above the sloping phase of a mansard roof or faux mansard roof, or any combination thereof.
+Roof Sign Description From the second seco b.
 Ground Mounted Signs